ethereum/consensus-specs/specs/core/0_beacon-chain.md

 #### `BLSVerify`

-`BLSVerify` is a function for verifying a BLS12-381 signature, defined in the [BLS12-381 spec](https://github.com/ethereum/eth2.0-specs/blob/master/specs/bls_verify.md).
+`BLSVerify` is a function for verifying a BLS12-381 signature, defined in the [BLS Verification spec](https://github.com/ethereum/eth2.0-specs/blob/master/specs/bls_verify.md).

 ### On startup